 Description: The course content covers WHMIS legislation; the basics of WHMIS labelling and Safety Data Sheets in the laboratory; and common laboratory hazards and controls.
 Note: The course does not cover specific workplace procedures or materials, but rather is intended as a starting point for the workplace specific training that is to be provided by your supervisor.

 Refresher: EHS 112 - WHMIS 2015 Refresher (online).
-This 30-minute refresher course must be taken every 3 years following the completion of EHS 101.
+This 30-minute refresher course must be taken Annually following the completion of EHS 101.